 All employees shall accumulate paid sick leave at the rate of one (1) day for each month's service.
 Part-time employees shall accumulate paid sick leave on a prorated basis.
 Sick Leave may be used for illness, disability, or injury of the employee, appointments with Doctor, Dentist or other professional medical practitioner, and in the event of illness, disability, or injury of a member of an employee's immediate family or household on days employee is scheduled to work.
-For purposes of definition, the "immediate family or household" shall be husband, wife, children, mother, father, brother, sister, and grandparents, in-laws, father and mother, or any relative or person living in the employee's household for whom the employee has custodial responsibility or relative or person living in the employees household for whom the employee is financially and emotionally dependent on the employee and where the presence of the employee is needed.
+For purposes of definition, the "immediate family or household" shall be the employee's child, stepchild, spouse, domestic partner, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, stepparent, or any relative or person living in the employees household who is financially and emotionally dependent on the employee and has a need for the presence of the employee.